Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 ## Post-Rebuild

-1. Update the IP address needed to interact with the rebuilt cluster.
+1. Update the IP address that interacts with the rebuilt cluster.

     After recreating the etcd cluster, the IP address needed to interact with the cluster changes, which requires recreating the etcd backup.
 The IP address is created automatically via a cronjob that runs at the top of each hour.